ninuxch/Grav-PHP-Nginx/README.md

 1. Run the container:

-   **docker run -d -i -p 80:80 -p 2222:22 ahumaro/grav-php-nginx**
+   **docker run -d -i -v /your/data/dir:/usr/share/nginx/html/user -p 80:80 ninuxch/grav-php-nginx gravpage**

    The previous command run the container.
 If the container it not already in your system, it downloads the image from the Docker Hub.

-   Two ports are mapped.
-In the example above, we are mapping port 80 in the host to the port 80 in the container.
-Also port 2222 in the host to port 22 in the container (This port can be used to access the container via SSH).
+   An external directory is mapped to the grav user configuration.
+In the example above, we are mapping port 80 in the host to the port 80 in the container, and the container is named gravpage.

 2. Test Grav site

-   Just point your browser to **`http://your_server/`** and you are done.
+   Just point your browser to **`http://your_server/`** to see the frontend.
+Point your browser to **`http://your_server/admin`** to login to the backend (skeleton credentials: admin / admin1234).

+3. Change the admin user and password.

-You can inspect your new running container to find out the location of the 3 volumes the container is exposing:
+You can inspect your new running container to find out the location of the 2 volumes the container is exposing:

-+ Volume **/usr/share/nginx/html/**
++ Volume **/usr/share/nginx/html/user/**

-  Here you can find the Grav home folder where you can add and manage your content.
+  Here you can find the Grav user folder where you can add and manage your content.

 + Volume **/etc/nginx/**

   (Optional) Here you can tweak Nginx configuration and sites

-+ Volume **/root/.ssh/**

-  (Optional) Here you can put your **public** key so you can access container via SSH.
-After that, open a SSH connection to root@your_server:2222 specifying your **private** key.
+### Updating

+An upgrade procedure to remove step 4 is work in progress.

+1. **docker stop gravpage**

+2. **docker rm gravpage**

+3. **docker run -d -i -v /your/data/dir:/usr/share/nginx/html/user -p 80:80 ninuxch/grav-php-nginx:latest gravpage**

+4. In case you need to update plugins or adjust your configuration just exec a shell in the container:

+   **docker run -ti gravpage /bin/bash**

+   Execute the command to update plugins:

+   /usr/share/ngingx/html# bin/gpm update -f

 ### Components

 **Grav** is a very fast and simple solution for a CMS.
 It use flat files to store content.
 Installation is very simple and is much more easy and light than other CMS's like Drupal or Joomla.